cloudevents/spec/about/landscape/README.md

 Prior to the CloudEvents specification, many systems implemented similar models for events that allowed late-binding of services to actions.

-The folowing references were evaluated in the formation of the first draft of the specification.
+The following references were evaluated in the formation of the first draft of the specification.
 (We welcome pull requests with more context or additional references)